Downtown High School (Columbus, Ohio)

-Columbus Downtown High School is a public high school and vocational school located in the downtown area of Columbus, Ohio.
+Columbus Downtown High School is a public high school and vocational school located in Downtown Columbus, Ohio.
 It is a part of Columbus City Schools.
 It was built to consolidate, along with the existing Fort Hayes Career Center, three closing career centers (Northeast Career Center, Northwest Career Center, & Southeast Career Center) in the Columbus City Schools district.
 While a career center, it also functions as a high school with a capacity of 800 students.

 Construction on the school was completed in December 2008.
 The first classes were held on January 5, 2009 with 200 students.

 Programs

 Columbus Downtown High School provides the following career paths for students: